AbdlrahmanSaberAbdo/Restaurant-reviws/README.md

 #Trade-offs
 - Dockerize the frontend
 - Authentication (oAuth2)
-- More features with elasticsearch
+- More features with elasticsearch (advanced search)

 #Getting started with backend:
 - clone the project